todiane/corri-construction-p3/README.md

 | Submit info | Everything entered ready to submit | Users clicks y to submit | Works as expected |
 | Submit info | Ready to submit, n selected | Notice appears to start again | Works as expected |

+Thanks to Cheryl at Code Institute who highlighted if an x is entered instead of y/n an error message does not show up.
+Error message added and I updated the statement to make it clear only y or n should be inputted.

 ## Validation